1994 Indianapolis 500: Carburetion Day

-After qualifying was over, King Racing swapped drivers for its primary car.
+King Racing announced that it was swapping drivers for its two cars.
 Davy Jones was removed from the #40T entry, and full-time driver Scott Goodyear was placed in the car.
-The move required Goodyear to start from the 33rd starting position.
+Jones was put in the #40 car, and was now the first alternate.
+The move required Goodyear to start the race from the 33rd starting position.
+The car had qualified for the 29th position (middle of row 10).